Rv Recliners and Wall Huggers

 Assembly is a snap, taking just 5 minutes and no tools to get the chair operational.
-In a similar way to the Thomas Payne model above, everything is well documented, and the instructions are super easy to read – no dodgy Chinese English here!
+In a similar way to the Thomas Payne model above, everything is well documented, and the instructions are super easy to read.

 If the Charlies Swivel recliner is for a rock stars tour bus, then the Charles Brown model is far more suited to life in a traditional setup, or as a replacement for seating in an older RV.
-That brown has obviously been chosen as an excellent match for the typical fabric used in 1980, through to 1990 RV’s.
+That brown has obviously been chosen as an excellent match for the typical fabric used in a 1980-90s RV.

 A brand that’s new on the block and a chair that’s cheap at under $200 is a worry for us.
-We’ve heard horror stories about Chinese made RV chairs that at best are poorly made, and at worst downright unsafe on the road!
+We’ve heard horror stories about Chinese made RV chairs that are, at best, poorly made, and at worst downright unsafe on the road!

-However, after taking a good look at the Giants recliner, we think this model is the real deal.
-It’s a full recline model too, almost folding flat when pushed to its limits – this is a chair for the RC owner who likes to watch films while on the move!
+However, after taking a good look at the Giantex recliner, we think this model is the real deal.
+It’s a full recline model too, almost folding flat when pushed to its limits – this is a chair for the RV owner who likes to watch films while on the go.

-It’s also a little wider than standard too, coming in at 32 inches.
+It’s a supremely comfortable chair for watching films and it’s a little wider than normal coming in at 32 inches.

-Recline motion is extremely solid, and belies its humble brand name and price point; however, the fabric is not real leather and feels like it might not be the most durable quality in our review.
+The recline motion is extremely solid, and belies its humble brand name and price point; however, the fabric is not real leather and seems like it might not be the most durable quality.

 As for assembly and fitting, it does take a solid 15 – 20 minutes, as there’s a bit of light assembly to do out of the box.
 The tools for assembly aren’t included in the pack either, there’s nothing particularly odd you’ll need, but you’ll need to grab your toolkit to get it together.

 All the recliners in our roundup were winners, to be honest.
-There’s none our review team wouldn’t want as part of their RV build; however, depending on what you want, the choices become smaller.
+All of these would be great additions to any RV build; however, depending on what you want, the choices become smaller.

 Traditional and 80’s – 90’s RV owners will probably want to pick up the Thomas Payne and RecPro Classic Recliners.
 Both models offer great quality, and the style will suit the interior you already have.

 If you’re running a fresh build, and want something ultra-modern, then look at the Teyana Red, Rec Pro Charles in black, plus the Giantex for a more budget option.
-All three will rock a contemporary design of van – and the Giantex is the ultimate TV watching recliner.
+All three will rock a contemporary design and the Giantex is the ultimate TV watching recliner.

 The only major issue we had with the Giantex, is the fact the fabric wasn’t that robust.
-If you plan on taking your kids traveling, we’d leave this recliner and purchase something like the Thomas Payne – quality that will handle family life with ease.
+If you plan on taking your kids traveling, we’d leave this recliner and purchase something like the Thomas Payne.
+The quality and durability will handle family life with ease.